thewyrdguy/tinyecg/README.md

-# Display (real or synthesised) ECG on LilyGO T-Display-S3-AMOLED
+# Display (real or synthesised) ECG on ESP32S3 with AMOLED

+* LilyGO T-Display-S3-AMOLED
+* WaveShare ESP32-S3 1.91inch AMOLED

-T-Display-S3-AMOLED is a dev module based on ESP32 SoC and featuring a 240x536 AMOLED display panel.
-As most Espressif SoCs, it has support for WiFi (2.4 MHz) and Bluetooth + Bluetooth LE.
+Both models are dev boards based on ESP32 SoC and featuring a 240x536 AMOLED display panel.
+As most Espressif SoCs, they support WiFi (2.4 MHz only) and Bluetooth + Bluetooth LE.

 This project is a from-scratch reimplementation of